isomerpages/moe-peicaisec/_academic/English Language & Literature.md

 </tr>
 </tbody>
 </table>
-<p><strong><u>Debate Workshop &amp; Inter-Class Debating Championship 2024<br></u></strong>All
+<p><strong><u>Debate Workshop &amp; Inter-Class Debating Championship 2025<br></u></strong>All
-Secondary Three students participate in debate workshops led by experienced debaters.
-These workshops provide a platform for students to practice skills like argument development and persuasive speech delivery.
-Through these experiences, students not only build confidence but also sharpen their critical thinking abilities.
-They then get the chance to showcase their skills in the Secondary Three Inter-class Debating Championship, where they can put their abilities to the test in friendly competition with their fellow students.</p>
+Secondary Three students attend debate workshops led by experienced debaters.
+These sessions introduce students to the fundamentals of argument development and persuasive speech, helping them structure their ideas clearly and present them convincingly.
+Through guided practice, students build confidence, sharpen their critical thinking skills, and explore multiple perspectives on complex issues.
+They then apply these skills in the Secondary Three Inter-Class Debating Championship, showcasing their abilities in a supportive and engaging competitive environment.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>